 - 5) Repeat this procedure and complete the first row.
 At the end of the first row, mark and cut the last panel to obtain the suitable size/shape to fit the remaining space.
 Cut the panel with the décor side facing up if using a fine-toothed saw blade or guillotine.
 This last piece can be fitted with the use of a suitable tensioning tool or heel iron. - 6) To start the second row, use the leftover piece of the last panel from the first row.
 To install the first panel of the second row, have it slightly tilted with its tongue inserted into the groove of the panel in the first row, and then press it down flat firmly so that the tongue and groove will interlock.
 The joint should be locked tight.
 If not, dismantle the panel and repeat the process and simply tap the panels tight with a heel iron (or a suitable tapping block) and a hammer.
 Start tapping from one end to the other, along the length side.
 Position the width (end join) of the subsequent panel close to the exposed width (end join) of the first panel so the lock is almost in place, with its tongue on the length side inserted into the groove of the panel of first row.
-Standing on the panels of the first row, pull this panel inwards and then push it firmly downwards so that the tongue interlocks with groove of the panel in the first row.
+Standing on the panels of the first row.
 Then use a hammer and tapping block and tap gently at the other end of the panel to tighten the width side.
 Follow the laying instructions explained earlier and complete the second row.
 Subsequent panels / consecutive rows can be installed by repeating these steps. - 7) When you reach the final row, place a loose panel precisely on the last laid panel.
 Place another panel on top, but with its edge 10mm (refer torange limitations table below) from the wall.
 Trace a cutting line along the middle panel and saw it along that line.
 Lay the panel you cut and ease it into position.
 Insert spacers between the wall and the last panel laid to be sure there is a 10mm expansion gap (refer torange limitations below). - 8) When going from one room to the other, make sure to separate the rooms with a transition moulding.
 The floor is ready for use as soon as it is laid.